LOTS of ideas to help you design your dream home, no matter your flat layout.

 You can also max out your small space with clever multipurpose carpentry, like this living room nook that converts into a cosy dining space for two with a pull-out dining table.

-b) Blur the boundaries between the communal and rest areas
+b) Hack the wall between the communal and rest areas

-Instead of letting walls cramp up your style and space, you can hack them to get a brighter and airier space – especially if you’re tight on floor area in a Type I flat and live by yourself.
+If you’re living alone and/or don’t require any separation between the communal and rest areas, you can hack them to get a brighter and airier space – especially if you’re tight on floor area in a Type I flat and live by yourself.

-Example of a 2-room Flexi flat (Type II) floor plan at Canberra Vista.
+Example of a 2-room Flexi BTO flat (Type 2) floor plan at Lakeside View.

-3-room BTO design ideas, with the household shelter next to the living room
+3-room BTO design ideas, with the household shelter by the main entrance

-Example of a 3-room flat floor plan at Pine Vista with an entryway household shelter.
+Example of a 3-room BTO flat floor plan at Macpherson Weave with an entryway household shelter.

 a) Hack the junior bedroom wall to expand your living room…